nlenno1/nick-lennon-drummer-ms1/README.md

 ## User Demographic
 The target demographics for this web site are:
 - Potential Students,
-- Fellow Musician or Potential Collaborators,
+- Fellow Musicians or Potential Collaborators,
 - Fans of Nick Lennon,
 - Agents,Recruiters or Potential Employers,